hetemitkratos/Civic-care/README_CONTEXT.md

 **Civic Reporter** is a Flutter-based mobile application that enables citizens to report and track civic issues in their communities.
 The app uses a clean architecture pattern with Supabase as the backend and implements modern Flutter development practices.

 ## Current Architecture Status
-The project is currently undergoing a **major architectural redesign** to move from a map-centric interface to a more intuitive dashboard-style navigation system with structured bottom navigation and drawer menu.
+The project has **completed its major architectural redesign** from a map-centric interface to a modern dashboard-style navigation system with structured bottom navigation and drawer menu.
+The app now features a polished, user-friendly interface with comprehensive civic reporting capabilities.

 ## Tech Stack
 - **Frontend**: Flutter 3.x with Dart